junxit/us-congress-bills-109/bill.md

     >     - **(ii)** A designation as a Chartered Property and Casualty Underwriter (in this subparagraph referred to as “CPCU”) issued by the American Institute for CPCU/Insurance Institute of America.
     >     - **(iii)** A designation as an Associate in Risk Management (ARM) issued by American Institute for CPCU/Insurance Institute of America.
     >     - **(iv)** A designation as a Certified Risk Manager (CRM) issued by the National Alliance for Insurance Education & Research.
-    >     - **(v)** A designation as a Fellow in Risk Management (FRM) issued by the Global Risk Management Institute/Risk & Insurance Management.
+    >     - **(v)** A designation as a RIMS Fellow (RS) issued by the Global Risk Management Institute.
-    >     - **(vi)** At least 5 years of experience in 1 or more of the following areas of commercial property insurance and/or commercial casualty insurance:
+    >     - **(vi)** At least 5 years of experience in 1 or more of the following areas of commercial property insurance or commercial casualty insurance:
     >       - **(I)** Risk financing.
     >       - **(II)** Claims administration.
     >       - **(III)** Loss prevention.
     >       - **(IV)** Risk and insurance coverage analysis.
     > - **(21)** *Secretary* The term “Secretary” means the Secretary of the Treasury.
     > - **(22)** *State* The term “State” means any State of the United States, the District of Columbia, the Commonwealth of Puerto Rico, the Commonwealth of the Northern Mariana Islands, American Samoa, Guam, each of the United States Virgin Islands, and any territory or possession of the United States.
-    > - **(23)** *Transparent standards* The term “transparent standards” means that any disapproval of a rate or form filing for an applicable line of insurance—
-    >   - **(A)** is clearly stated in writing;
-    >   - **(B)** is based on specific standards that are published in a State statute, rule, or regulation (with general “public policy” grounds alone not being considered a specific standard unless based on a good faith comprehensive actuarial analysis by the State of a covered risk); and
-    >   - **(C)** if based on an interpretation, is based on an identical or substantially similar interpretation by majority of States with interpretations of an identical or substantially similar provision of a statute or regulation, if a substantial number of States has made such interpretation.
-    > - **(24)** *United States* The term “United States” means the several States, and includes the territorial sea and the continental shelf of the United States, as those terms are defined in the Violent Crime Control and Law Enforcement Act of 1994 (18 U.S.C.
+    > - **(23)** *United States* The term “United States” means the several States, and includes the territorial sea and the continental shelf of the United States, as those terms are defined in the Violent Crime Control and Law Enforcement Act of 1994 (18 U.S.C.
 2280, 2281).
-    > - **(25)** *Workers’ compensation* The term “workers’ compensation” means insurance against loss from liability imposed by law upon employers to compensate employees and their dependents for injury sustained by the employees arising out of and in the course of the employment, irrespective of negligence or of the fault of either party.
+    > - **(24)** *Workers’ compensation* The term “workers’ compensation” means insurance against loss from liability imposed by law upon employers to compensate employees and their dependents for injury sustained by the employees arising out of and in the course of the employment, irrespective of negligence or of the fault of either party.
-    > - **(26)** *Rule of construction for dates* With respect to any reference to a date in this title, such day shall be construed—
+    > - **(25)** *Rule of construction for dates* With respect to any reference to a date in this title, such day shall be construed—
     >   - **(A)** to begin at 12:01 a.m. on that date; and
     >   - **(B)** to end at midnight on that date.
     >